genestack/sdk/docs/source/getting_started.rst

     $ genestack-user-setup init

-You will be prompted for your email and password/token to connect to Genestack.
+You will be prompted for your token or email and password to connect to Genestack.
 If they are valid and the connection to the Genestack server is successful, you're all set!

 To check the result, you can run: